 The A/D converter control register is used to control the A/D converter.
 The bit2~bit0 of the ADCR are used to select an analog input channel.
 There are a total of eight channels to select.
 The bit5~bit3 of the ADCR are used to set PB configurations.
 PB can be an analog input or as digital I/O line decided by these 3 bits.
 Once a PB line is selected as an analog input, the I/O functions and pull-high resistor of this I/O line are disabled and the A/D converter circuit is power on.
 The EOCB bit (bit6 of the ADCR) is end of A/D conversion flag.
 Check this bit to know when A/D conversion is completed.
 The START bit of the ADCR is used to begin the conversion of the A/D converter.
 Giving START bit a rising edge and falling edge means that the A/D conversion has started.
 In order to ensure the A/D conversion is completed, the START should remain at "0" until the EOCB is cleared to "0" (end of A/D conversion).

-Bit 7 of the ACSR register is used for test purposes only and must not be used for other purposes by the application program.
-Bit1 and bit0 of the ACSR register are used to select the A/D clock source.
+The bit 7 of the ACSR is used for testing purposes only.
+It cannot be used by the users.
+The bit1 and bit0 of the ACSR are used to select A/D clock sources.